 For dog treats, pour the batter into a greased baking sheet measuring no more than 9×13 inches.
 For humans, pour batter into an 8×8 inch baking dish.

 Bake 22 minutes (35 minutes if using an 8×8 baking pan).
-It is done when you insert a wooden toothpick into the bread and it comes out clean.
-Serve warm bread with soup, stew, etc.
+Bread is done when you insert a wooden toothpick and it comes out clean.
+Serve bread warm with soup, stew, etc.

 If you want a more biscuit-like texture for dog treats, remove the cookie sheet from the oven and reduce temperature to 170 degrees F. Let pan cool 2-3 minutes.
 Cut bread into small, treat-sized squares, then return pan to the oven (or transfer to a dehydrator), letting the bread to dry out so it’s more like croutons.
 When the pieces are the texture you want, remove from oven and let cool completely.
 Store treats in an airtight container.
 Keep refrigerated or freeze until needed.